Ghasak/Emacs_Config/docs/emacs_debugging/spacemacs_debugging.md

 <!-- markdown-toc end -->

 ## Configurations
+### Important Pre-installation

+1. For Rust, I use "dap-gdb-lldb-setup" to install lldb for debugging Rust or C/C++ projects.
+2. For C/C++, you can also use "dap-cpptools-setup" to install the necessary debugger adapter.

 One of the features that I wished for, was to integrated the `debugging` and make the `dap` and `lsp` layers both work.
 After I finished the installation by